Advancing Our Industry: Women in Architecture

 Recently, design writer Allison Arieff gained attention — both positive and negative — for a piece she published in The New York Times opinion section.
 The piece, “Where Are All the Female Architects?” questioned why architecture remains a male-dominated industry, despite a relatively high amount of female graduates.
 In light of this article’s traction, Madame Architect founder Julia Gamolina published a response in The Architect’s Newspaper.
-Titled, “Stop asking where all the female architects are; we’re right here,” Gamolina’s piece rebutted Arieff’s argument, positing that that there are, in fact, many female architects — society just overlooks them.
+Titled, “Stop asking where all the female architects are; we’re right here,” Gamolina’s piece rebutted Arieff’s argument, positing that there are, in fact, many female architects — society just overlooks them.

 Cuningham Group architects Amy Kalar and Catherine Britt respond to both articles, offering their perspectives:

-So how do we recognize the many women who are working hard, redefining gender norms, and making an impact in the architecture and design field?
+How do we recognize the many women who are working hard, redefining gender norms, and making an impact in the architecture and design field?
 Changing the nature of an entire industry is difficult.
 Even more difficult is changing the public’s perception of said industry.
-While this work can sometimes feel like turning a large cruise ship — slow and largely imperceptible to those onboard – progress is being made in the form of meaningful efforts, including the development of the AIA’s “Guides for Equitable Practice,” and the work being done by Equity by Design (EQxD), to name a few.
+While this work can sometimes feel like turning a large cruise ship — slow and largely imperceptible to those onboard — progress is being made in the form of meaningful efforts, including the development of the AIA’s “Guides for Equitable Practice,” and the work being done by Equity by Design (EQxD), to name a few.

-Beyond that, however, we need to more closely scrutinize the popular statistics associated with the topic.
+We also need to more closely scrutinize the popular statistics associated with the topic.
 For example, the common claim that the lack of women in architecture today is due to a pipeline issue is not accurate.
 The data shows females earning professional degrees in architecture at or above 43 percent nationwide over the past decade.
 And while it is often noted that women comprise only about 20 percent of licensed architects and 17 percent of principals/partners, this ignores the myriad ways one can practice architecture without being officially licensed.
 Or, the various ways one can be a leader without being a firm principal.
 This leads us to another important concept we believe is in need of a redefinition.

 About the authors